ClearlyKyle/Language-Learning-With-Anki/README.md

 ## Setup

 1) Must install the [AnkiConnect](https://ankiweb.net/shared/info/2055492159) plugin.
-2) Must leave the Anki desktop application open in order for Ankiconnect to connect to it.
+2) Download the extension source code (Blue "code" button then "Download Zip").
+    - Unzip the download, to have a folder called "Language-Learning-With-Anki-master", this is the extension source code
 3) Install the unpacked `Language-Learning-With-Anki` extension.
+    - Open a new chrome tab and go to : chrome://extensions/
+    - In the top right, toggle ON the "Developer mode"
+    - Click "Load Unpacked" and navigate to where the "Language-Learning-With-Anki-master" folder is, and choose that folder.
 4) Setup the URL (default is `http://localhost:8765`), deck and model values, making sure the top field of your note type has a [valid field](#empty-note-error) value.
+5) You **must** leave the Anki desktop application open in order for the extension to communicate with Ankiconnect.

 ## Usage